 That’s also true for Subscribe & Save, and there are several browser extensions you can use to maximize savings:

 - Honey.
 Honey automatically adds coupon codes when you check out at thousands of online stores.
 On Amazon, Honey also compares prices between products you’re considering to ensure you find the best deal.
 You can also create price-drop alerts to receive an email when Amazon products you’re interested in drop in price.
 Read our Honey review.

-- Capital One Shopping: Like Honey, Capital One Shopping also automatically applies coupon codes to save time and money when shopping online.
-You can also shop at Capital One partners to earn credits, which are redeemable for various free gift cards.
-If you have a specific product in mind, the product search feature helps you find better prices online, so you can check whether Amazon is the most affordable option.
+- Capital One Shopping: Like Honey, Capital One Shopping also automatically applies coupon codes at checkout to save you time and money when shopping online.
+With Capital One Shopping installed, you can also earn Capital One Shopping Rewards, which are redeemable for various free gift cards.
+If you have a specific product in mind, the price comparison feature helps you check whether Amazon is the most affordable option.
 Read our Capital One Shopping review.